 In a short time, people began measuring everything from soil moisture in city tree beds to pH levels in octopus farms.

-Along the way we learned that, while sensor data is useful, it becomes far more powerful when combined with people’s thoughts, ideas, and recommendations.
-Through context and commentary, environmental data becomes a compelling environmental story—one which educates communities, fosters discussion, and inspires change.
+Along the way we learned that, while environmental sensor data is useful, it becomes far more powerful when combined with people’s thoughts, ideas, and recommendations.
+Through context and commentary, environmental sensor data becomes a compelling environmental story—one which educates communities, fosters discussion, and inspires change.

 Making Environmental Engagement More Engaging